 Nadia was a part of the LiT.RL team from 2010 till 2017.
-Dr. Conroy is currently a Postdoctoral Fellow at the Social Media Lab at Ryerson.
-Under the supervision of Anatoliy Gruzd, she is working on “Learning Analytics Dashboard for the Social Media Age’s e-Learners and Educators,” a project funded by eCampusOntario to study the use of social media by instructors who are teaching online courses as part of eCampusOntario.
+After her graduation, Dr. Conroy was a Postdoctoral Fellow at the Social Media Lab at Ryerson.
+Under the supervision of Anatoliy Gruzd, she worked on “Learning Analytics Dashboard for the Social Media Age’s e-Learners and Educators,” a project funded by eCampusOntario to study the use of social media by instructors who are teaching online courses as part of eCampusOntario.

 Nadia is a Library and Information Science researcher and developer whose specialties are CSCW, NLP, HCI, information behaviour and information retrieval.
 Her research goal was to study people and behaviour in order to match system design to real-world practice, and thus improve the measurable, human value of information.
 Her dissertation entitled, Understanding Collaborative Sensemaking for System Design — An Investigation of Musicians’ Practice, utilized information behavior studies to design social, collaborative tools supporting group creativity.
 Dr. Rubin was her thesis supervisor.